 Under California law, making terrorist threats or criminal threats refers to an act of threatening to kill or physically harm someone.
 Regardless of whether an individual follows through, making the threat in itself is a crime under California law.
 A conviction can result in serious consequences including jail time, restraining orders, penalties and probation.
-If you or a loved one has been accused of making criminal threats, please contact an experienced Oxnard criminal defense attorney to better understand your legal rights and options.
+If you or a loved one has been accused of making criminal threats, please contact an experienced Santa Clarita criminal defense attorney to better understand your legal rights and options.

 What is a Criminal Threat?

 California Penal Code Section 422 defines a terrorist threat or a criminal threat as one that threatens to "commit a crime which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing or by means of an electronic communication device."

 Under the law, any such communication is a criminal threat, even if the maker of threat does not intend to carry it out.
 A criminal threat causes the victim to fear for his or her safety or the safety or his or her immediate family.
 Under this law, "electronic communication device" includes but is not limited to telephone, cell phone, computer, video recorders, fax machines or pagers.
 Anyone who is found guilty of making a terrorist threat can face jail or prison time and other hefty penalties including fines.